taraskiba/skiba/docs/paper/paper.md

 ---

 # Summary
 `skiba` is a python package deployed on hugging face to allow natural resource professionals such as foresters or wildlife managers to access and retrieve data from Google Earth Engine.
-This purpose of this package is designed to extract values for a list of provided coordinate points.
+This purpose of this package is designed to extract values for a list of provided coordinate points with .

 # Introduction